 So you want to make pixel art for an Apple II...

 I'm so sorry someone put you up to this.
 But I'll provide some tips that can maybe help out.
-I'm going to cover what a pixel artist needs to know and try to avoid any technical explanations for *why* things are such a pain (*cough* NTSC).
+I'm going to cover what a pixel artist needs to know and try to avoid any technical explanations for *why* things are such a pain (*cough* NTSC) (and I guess Woz isn't entirely blameless here).

-These are your options, roughly ranked in level of complications you'll encounter trying to make things work.
+Anyway, these are your pixelart options, roughly ranked in level of complications you'll encounter trying to make things work.
 (Honestly if you're making art for me it might just be easier to make ZX Spectrum or IBM CGA art as those convert relatively easily to Apple II).

 Monochrome hi-res 280x192